 Whilst this is hugely worrying, concerns have also been raised to increased risk of harm to children in other situations they may be subject to whilst not in school and in lock down:

-- Domestic Abuse (predicted increase and exposure during isolation)
+- Domestic Abuse (increased exposure during isolation)

-- Criminal/Sexual Exploitation (including online)
+- Criminal/Sexual Exploitation (+ online)

 - Crime & Anti-Social Behaviour (involved/victim of)